damonbinder/damonbinder.github.io/writing/index.md

 Here is a list of all the papers, essays and notes I've written.

 ## Semester 1 2017
 * [**Notes on Quantum Field Theory**](/documents/QFTNotes.pdf).
-I have written course notes for an introductory quantum field theory course.
-This will be a third year undergraduate course at the Australian National University, and will first run in 2018.
+I have written course notes for an introductory quantum field theory course, aimed at third year undergraduate course at the Australian National University.
 The aim is to create a course which provides a solid conceptual and computation foundation for undergraduate students, whilst developing the basics of topics in both particle physics and condensed matter theory.
 The notes cover canonical quantization, path-integrals, Feynman diagrams, fermions, tree-level QED and the basics of spontaneous symmetry breaking.

+## Undergraduate

-## Honours - 2016
+### Honours - 2016
 * [**Honours Thesis**](/documents/HonoursThesis.pdf).
 My honours project studied the emergence of nuclear interaction from higher energy physics.
-In particular, I was aiming to relate the phenomenological Energy Density Functionals used in nuclear many-body simulations to underlying mesonic physics.
+In particular, I was aiming to relate the phenomenological energy density functionals used in nuclear many-body simulations to underlying mesonic physics.
 My supervisor was [Cedric Simenel](https://physics.anu.edu.au/people/profile.php?ID=709&tab=publications), a nuclear theorist specializing in nuclear dynamics.

 * I gave two presentations on my honours thesis.
 The [mid-year](/documents/MidHonoursTalk.pdf) was delivered after I had completed my preliminary research, and the [final](/documents/FinalHonoursTalk.pdf) was given after my thesis had been written.

 * [**Non-Anomalous Semigroups and Real Numbers**](/documents/RealNumbers.pdf).
-A paper presenting a novel definition of the real numbers.
-I wrote a [blog post](https://damonbinder.github.io/blog/real-numbers/) explaining the basic ideas.
+A paper presenting a novel definition of the real numbers, which I wrote as part of a course on category theory.
 The paper can be found on the arxiv at <https://arxiv.org/abs/1607.05997>.

 * [**Dark Matter and the Diphoton Excess**](/documents/DiphotonResonance.pdf).
 Some notes I wrote in January on the 750 GeV diphoton resonance, while I was at Melbourne University.
 The diphoton resonance now appears to have been a statistical fluctuation, so my notes are no longer useful for anything.

-## Undergraduate

 ### 2015